agasthik/aws-csa-2017/README.md

   - A Region is geographical area consisting of 2 or more availability zones.

-  - Availability zone is a data center that is geographically separated from other availability zones within a region to ensure resiliency during a data center outage.
+  - Availability zone is a physical data center that is geographically separated from other availability zones (data centers) to ensure resiliency within a region during a single data center outage.

   - Edge Locations are CDN End Points for CloudFront.
 Many more edge locations exist than regions.